MarkyTurtle/Batman---Amiga/README.md

 ## Progress to Date
 2024-05-17 - Created a test disk image [testcrack.adf](./crack/testcrack.adf) which can load the and start the *Title Screen* from the Amiga DOS formatted disk.
-The game will crash if you try to start it as theres no code to load the levels etc.
+The game will crash if you try to start it as theres no code to load the levels etc. *Ive borked the test loader, try running on emulator with plenty of memory, think its got stack corruption at the moment*

 2024-05-17 - Created simple loader using RNC DosIO to load title screen from the ripped files.

 2024-05-17 - Added RNC disk code tools which I intend to use to re-create a loader for the game.

 2024-05-15 - Unpacked the ripped files and added them to source control and also as unpacked Amiga DOS format ADF files.